-Indicator Population (Students in the Denominator) Benchmark Percent Meeting Benchmark (2015-16) Biology End-of-Course Test All students in membership in current year (all students must have taken assessment Grade Level Proficiency (Level 3 and above) 55.5 ACT/ACT WorkKeys All students in membership in grade 12 ACT: UNC System Minimum Admission Requirement of a Composite Score of 17 or ACT WorkKeys: Silver Certificate Level or Higher 69.9 Math Course Rigor All students in membership in grade 12 Passing NC Math 3 Course State Board of Education (SBE) policy requires all students' final grades in NC Math 3 to include, as at least 20 percent, the students' performance on the NC Final Exam, a standardized assessment aligned to the SBE adopted content standards and developed by the NCDPI.
+Indicator Population (Students in the Denominator) Benchmark Percent Meeting Benchmark (2015-16) Biology End-of-Course Test All students in membership in current year (all students must have taken assessment Grade Level Proficiency (Level 3 and above) 55.5 ACT/ACT WorkKeys All students in membership in grade 12 ACT: Achieve the minimum score required for admission into a constituent institution of The University of North Carolina (UNC) on a nationally normed test of college readiness as set by the UNC Board of Governors. or ACT WorkKeys: Silver Certificate Level or Higher 69.9 Math Course Rigor All students in membership in grade 12 Passing NC Math 3 Course State Board of Education (SBE) policy requires all students' final grades in NC Math 3 to include, as at least 20 percent, the students' performance on the NC Final Exam, a standardized assessment aligned to the SBE adopted content standards and developed by the NCDPI.
 Beginning in 2018-19, this assessment will be an End of Course assessment and will be used for some students as the higher-level academic achievement measure for federal accountability (students who take NC Math 1 EOC in grade 8).
 93.1 v.
 Annual Meaningful Differentiation (ESEA section 1111(c)(4)(C))